The Counting of the Omer

 Day 23 Meditation:

-Netzach (Persistance to Overcome and be Victorious) with Gevurah (Strength of Character)
+Today on day 23 of counting the Omer up to Shavu’ot we meditate on how Netzach (Persistance to Overcome and be Victorious) correlates with Gevurah (Strength of Character)

 Examine the discipline of your endurance.
 Endurance must be directed toward productive goals and expressed in a constructive manner.
 Is my endurance and determination focused to help cultivate good habits and break bad ones?
 Or is it the other way around?
 Does my endurance come from strength or weakness?
 Does it come out of deep conviction or out of defensiveness?
 Do I use my endurance against itself by being tenacious in my lack of determination?